Dry Eyes: What Kind of Cure is This?

 3. Do this twice a day for about two weeks.

-Like much doctorly advice, she finished with “Try it, and see if it works for you.”
+Like much doctorly advice, she finished with “Try it, and see what happens.”

 Interesting.
 No drugs.
 No surgery.
 Just a simple exercise.
 I’ll do it.
 And I did.